-That awful morning happened nearly three years ago.
-And I promised myself if I actually survived looking my greatest fears in the face, I would eventually be a voice of help and hope for others thrust into a darkness they never imagined.
+This time in my life had nearly broken me, and I promised myself if I actually survived looking my greatest fears in the face, I would eventually be a voice of help and hope for others thrust into a darkness they never imagined.

 So, here I am.
 I survived.
-We survived.
-And we’re determined to turn our battle scars into a battle cry to help others.
+And I’m determined to turn my battle scars into a battle cry to help others.

 Whether you’re reeling from a life altering circumstance or you’re wrestling through something not turning out the way you thought it would, I know what it’s like to say, “It’s not supposed to be this way.”
 And I feel compelled to tell you three truths you must hear:

 - You are not alone in wanting things to be different and asking God to change your situation.

 Did you know even Jesus asked God to change His circumstances and fix what God surely could have fixed in an instant?
 Listen to these words of Jesus right before he was arrested and eventually crucified:

 Mark 14:36.
 “Abba, Father,” he said, “everything is possible for you.
 Take this cup from me….”